Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * <http://jakewiesler.com/tree-shaking-es6-modules-in-webpack-2/>
 * tree-shaking is the ability to only include code in your bundle that is being used.
 Any code that goes unused doesn't make it into bundle.
-* we must set `['es2015', { 'modules': false }]` but we can't do it inside `.babelrc` because it would have effect on babel-node, babel-register... we only want it to have effect on webpack bundle so we have to place it inside webpack.config
+* we must set `['es2015', { 'modules': false }]` but we can't do it inside `.babelrc` because it would have effect on babel-node, babel-register... we only want it to have effect on webpack bundle so we have to place it inside webpack.config.
+Putting it inside .babelrc under 'env' does not work.

 ### modules ###